 Dr Mamoun Qasem's findings have been recognized by the Internet Engineering Take Force (IETF), the standard body, and considered to be adapted.
 He leads a joint work with Huawei Company for a standard draft on RPL protocol for IoT.
 His collaboration in various projects is across Edinburgh Napier University, University of Glasgow, City, University of London, and Jordan University of Science and Technology.

 He is an active reviewer in different journals such as Elsevier Computer Networks, MDPI and member at the program committee at 14th IEEE International Conference on Ubiquitous Computing and Communication.
 Also, he has been invited as a keynote Speaker by British Embassy at UK-Kuwait Cyber Security Education & Research Conference (CERC2019).

-The University supports a number of networks and schemes promoting diversity and equality.
 The Women in Academia Network was established to raise the profile of gender issues for female academics at the University.
 Spectrum is the University's LGBT+ staff network for staff who identify as LGBT+ or who wish to be supportive.
 Fair Play 30 is a University-wide network of advocates for promoting equality and dealing with equality issues.

 The University also hosts the Wales Women in STEM network which works to support women working in STEM in academia, industry and education.